Zmeos/Udacity-Webapp/README.md

 # Udacity-Webapp
-Simple Blog and Wiki created for fun through the Udacity web app course.
-The blog is found here: http://skarding-udacity.appspot.com/blog
+A simple blog and wiki I made as part of Udacity's CS253 Web development summer 2012.
+It is currently deactivated but when active can be found here: http://skarding-udacity.appspot.com/blog